 Idea Pins hook people in with immersive, multi-page stories.
 They’re inspiring, engaging and drive meaningful business results.
 In fact, people who interact with Idea Pins have a higher conversion rate than other people on Pinterest.3

 Trends start on Pinterest.
-You don’t need a crystal ball to know what your audience will want next: You just need our insights.
+You don’t need a crystal ball to know what your audience will want next: you just need our insights.

 Today, our CMO Andréa Mallard shared eye-opening insights about the role of inspiration in online environments.
-Our latest research on inspiration showed that it’s not just about envisioning new possibilities.
-When people feel inspired, they’re also more likely to act.
+Our latest research on inspiration showed that it’s not just about envisioning new possibilities—when people feel inspired, they’re also more likely to act.

 This new research shows why it matters for your brand to show up in a positive environment.
 And there’s more urgency than ever.
-We surveyed 9,000 consumers across seven markets, and nearly half of the people we spoke to said that an online place devoted to inspiration is more important now than ever before.7
+We surveyed 9,000 consumers across seven markets, and nearly half of the people that we spoke to said that an online place devoted to inspiration is more important now than ever before.7

 People are seeking your inspiration.
 They want to find it on Pinterest.
 And when they do, they’re ready to act on your ideas.